Nitrogen Oxides (NOx) State Implementation Plan (SIP) Call Rule

 As originally promulgated, compliance with CSAPR’s trading programs was scheduled to begin on January 1, 2012.
 However, on December 30, 2011, the D.C.
 Circuit stayed the rule.
 On October 23, 2014, the Court granted the U.S. EPA’s motion to lift the stay and toll the rule’s compliance deadlines by three years, allowing the first compliance period to begin on January 1, 2015.
 Due to tolling of compliance deadlines, U.S. EPA did not update the allocation spreadsheets provided with the original CSAPR rulemaking and retained the heat input years and historic emissions baseline provided in 2011.

-The state of Indiana has developed a state implementation plan to administer the three trading programs under CSAPR and allocate allowances for affected electric generating units starting in 2021.
+Indiana has developed a SIP to administer the three trading programs under CSAPR and allocate allowances for affected electric generating units starting in 2021.
 The CSAPR Programs rulemaking revised Article 24 of the Indiana Administrative Code (IAC) to incorporate CSAPR requirements and repeal portions of CAIR.
-The final rule, 326 IAC 24 (LSA# 16-209) was adopted on November 24, 2017 and SIP approved and published in the Federal Register on December 17, 2018.
+The final rule, 326 IAC 24 (LSA# 16-209) was adopted on November 24, 2017, and SIP approved and published in the Federal Register on December 17, 2018.
+The U.S. EPA administers allowance allocations for the ozone season under the Revised CSAPR Update Rule Federal Implementation Plan that was finalized on March 15, 2021, and published in the Federal Register on April 30, 2021.
+Additional information related to the final rulemaking can be found at the U.S. EPA’s website on the Revised Cross-State Air Pollution Rule Update page.

 - Proposed Cross State Air Pollution Rule Trading Programs Electric Generating Units Allowance Allocations for 2021 and 2022 [XLS]